About the programme

 Please note: pupils who are in their final year of school/college are not eligible to for the programme.

 German language skills are not required for membership.
-Active support from both your school and parent(s)/guardian(s) is essential, and both parties have to sign a support statement as part of your application.
+Active support from both your school and parent(s)/guardian(s) is essential.